Students, School Projects, and Scientists

 A podcast episode in which I talk about dark matter and its detection possibilities

-Two YouTube series featuring me discussing a wide range of astrophysics topics:
+A YouTube series, "Pint in the Sky," featuring me and a colleague discussing a wide range of astrophysics topics

 An article by me in Slate about dark matter